oauthstuff/draft-oauth-par/main.md

 : `require_pushed_authorization_requests`

 Metadata Description:
-: Indicates whether the client is required to use the pushed authorization request method to initiate authorization requests.
+: Indicates whether the client is required to use the PAR to initiate authorization requests.

 Change Controller:
 : IESG